kennux/UnityTK/Documentation/DataBindings.md

 #### Invokers

-Invokers do bind to a method on its parent.
+Invokers bind to a method on its parent.
 They can be called via code or UnityEvents (UI Buttons, ...) to invoke their bound method.
 Additionally parameter bindings can be established to bind to parameterized methods.